mizuki-nana/coreVM/docs/source/reference.rst

 Native Type Creation Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instructions for creating native type handles.
+Instructions for creating native type values.

 .. table::

   ============  ========  ============  ===============
     Mnemonic     Opcode     Operands      Description
   ============  ========  ============  ===============
-  int8          92        1             Creates an instance of type `int8` and place it on top of eval stack. uint8         93        1             Creates an instance of type `uint8` and place it on top of eval stack. int16         94        1             Creates an instance of type `int16` and place it on top of eval stack. uint16        95        1             Creates an instance of type `uint16` and place it on top of eval stack. int32         96        1             Creates an instance of type `int32` and place it on top of eval stack. uint32        97        1             Creates an instance of type `uint32` and place it on top of eval stack. int64         98        1             Creates an instance of type `int64` and place it on top of eval stack. uint64        99        1             Creates an instance of type `uint64` and place it on top of eval stack. bool          100       1             Creates an instance of type `bool` and place it on top of eval stack. dec1          101       1             Creates an instance of type `dec` and place it on top of eval stack.
-The first operand represents the index of the floating-point literal stored in the corresponding compartment. dec2          102       1             Creates an instance of type `dec2` and place it on top of eval stack.
-The first operand represents the index of the floating-point literal stored in the corresponding compartment. str           103       1             Creates an instance of type `str` and place it on top of eval stack. ary           104       0             Creates an instance of type `array` and place it on top of eval stack. map           105       0             Creates an instance of type `map` and place it on top of eval stack.
+  int8          91        1             Creates an instance of type `int8` and place it on top of eval stack. uint8         92        1             Creates an instance of type `uint8` and place it on top of eval stack. int16         93        1             Creates an instance of type `int16` and place it on top of eval stack. uint16        94        1             Creates an instance of type `uint16` and place it on top of eval stack. int32         95        1             Creates an instance of type `int32` and place it on top of eval stack. uint32        96        1             Creates an instance of type `uint32` and place it on top of eval stack. int64         97        1             Creates an instance of type `int64` and place it on top of eval stack. uint64        98        1             Creates an instance of type `uint64` and place it on top of eval stack. bool          99        1             Creates an instance of type `bool` and place it on top of eval stack. dec1          100       1             Creates an instance of type `dec` and place it on top of eval stack.
+The first operand represents the index of the floating-point literal stored in the corresponding compartment. dec2          101       1             Creates an instance of type `dec2` and place it on top of eval stack.
+The first operand represents the index of the floating-point literal stored in the corresponding compartment. str           102       1             Creates an instance of type `str` and place it on top of eval stack. ary           103       0             Creates an instance of type `array` and place it on top of eval stack. map           104       0             Creates an instance of type `map` and place it on top of eval stack.
   ============  ========  ============  ===============